-Why healthy skin is beautiful skin-Musings of a NYC dermatologist
+Why healthy skin is beautiful skin

 At Aglow Dermatology, our motto is “healthy skin is beautiful skin.”
 What does this mean?
+Isn’t health more important than beauty?
+Or are they not so different?

-Although acne is not a life threatening disease, and aside from the fact that it can be literally painful, some studies show that it causes more psychosocial distress than diabetes or high blood pressure.
+Although acne is not a life-threatening disease, and aside from the fact that it can be literally painful, some studies show that it causes more psychosocial distress than diabetes or high blood pressure.
 Why is appearance so important to human beings?
 Are we just being vain if a pimple bothers us?
 Why do we sometimes behave as if beauty is a matter of life or death?
 The answer is because sometimes it is.

 How would you describe beautiful skin?
 Usually people would answer that it is smooth, luminous and supple (a sign of youth and good nutrition), that it is evenly pigmented and not inflamed (i.e. without disease), and that there are no lesions or scars (indicating a possible problem or injury).
 We are hard wired to react to distractions on the skin as part of our survival.
 What we see on the surface may have a deeper meaning.
 For humans healthy skin is beautiful skin.